 Is segmented sleep healthy?

-The answer to this question depends on who you ask.
+The answer to this question depends on who you ask in the sleep medicine world.
 Some doctors suggest that this type of rest is the most natural for our biological processes, which makes it also the healthiest.
-Other doctors argue that in today’s modern society, it’s not practical and can be destructive.
-The time between first and second sleep could be polluted by smartphones and obligations that make falling asleep the second time an insurmountable challenge.
+Other doctors argue that in modern society, it’s destructive, not practical and can cause some sleep problems and disorders.

 Sources and References:

 - “Why Sleep Matters: Benefits of Sleep”, Harvard Medical School, Last modified October 1, 2021.

 - “Our Ancestors Probably Didn’t Get Eight Hours of Sleep a Night, Either” , UCLA Health, 2015.

 - “The Myth of the Eight-hour Sleep”, BBC, 2012.